Addressing Guidework Errors | Guide Dogs for the Blind Skip to main content

 Like people, dogs learn from their mistakes.

-Dogs are social creatures that thrive on routine, patterns and clear expectations.
-They want to be involved with us and generally aim to please.
-Because guide dogs have been raised with loving, focused and purposeful direction, they are especially people-oriented and willing partners.
-In order to provide a guide dog with clear feedback, we need to let the dog know when his behaviors are desirable or undesirable.
-If the handler does not address an error, the dog will assume that the error is acceptable and is likely to repeat it.
-Further, if the handler does not allow the dog to re-work an appropriate situation successfully and earn praise and reward, the dog may lose confidence in its ability and become less effective as a guide.
+To provide a guide dog with clear feedback, we need to let the dog know when they’re behaviors are desirable or undesirable.
+If the handler does not address an error, the dog may assume that the error is acceptable and is likely to repeat it.
+If a handler does not allow a dog to successfully re-work an appropriate situation and earn praise and reward, the dog may lose confidence in its ability and become less effective as a guide.

 Common Guidework Errors